serradura/u-case/README.md

 | Micro::Case::Safe::Flow |        0x slower |        0x slower |
 | Interactor::Organizer   |     1.47x slower |     5.51x slower |

-\* The `Dry::Monads` and `Dry::Transaction` are out of this analysis, because both of them doesn't have this kind of feature.
+\* The `Dry::Monads`, `Dry::Transaction`, `Trailblazer::Operation` are out of this analysis because all of them doesn't have this kind of feature.

 <details>
   <summary><strong>Success results</strong> - Show the full benchmark/ips results.</summary>